We started with energy efficiency

 The law passed, but how would the utilities comply?
 Knowing there was no proven method of finding the high-volume leaks, HEET conducted a pilot study with the three largest utilities in Massachusetts—Columbia Gas, Eversource, and National Grid.
 The Large Volume Leak study confirmed that fixing the large leaks cuts methane emissions in half and established fast, reliable, and effective methods for identifying big leaks for repair.
 HEET worked with utilities and allies to design an ongoing Shared Action Plan that formalizes data exchange, repair verification, and reassessing methods of addressing large volume leaks.

 We’ve cut energy use, helped accelerate solar, shown the impacts of our gas system on the climate, and enacted a plan with gas utilities to cut emissions from the gas distribution system in half.

 Yet how do we achieve our state’s zero emission goal by 2050 in a way that:

 - Offers renewable, resilient, and reliable energy that is affordable for everyone

 - Create a path for gas utilities to evolve to renewable energy

 - Moves at the speed and scale needed without overwhelming the electric grid

 Our answer is networked geothermal boreholes, connected by a shared loop in the current gas right-of-way that provides thermal energy to customer buildings.
-Our design for GeoMicroDistricts is based on proven technology in use in both the United States and Europe.
-The difference in our design is the interconnection among GeoMicroDistricts.
-This allows for piecemeal replacement of the current gas system so that block-by-block, clean, renewable energy can work independently, then interconnect to the system on the next block as it is built.
-It also results in much greater energy efficiency through load sharing and cancelling, is expected to cut electric grid peaks, and provide cheap, long term energy storage.
+Our design for networked geothermal is based on proven technology in use in both the United States and Europe.
+The difference in our design is the interconnection among networked geothermal systems and the transformation of gas utilities to thermal utilities, leveraging the workforce and resources of existing utilities for a fast and scaleable clean energy transition.

 The story continues